 Director and teacher biography

 Beth Jucovy has performed extensively and has taught classes and workshops in Duncan, ballet, modern, and jazz techniques both in the US and throughout Europe and Israel.
 She is founder, choreographer and director of Dance Visions since 1990.
 Renamed Dance Visions NY, the company has been a not-for-profit organization since 2011.
-Dance Visions NY performs works of Beth and other contemporary choreographers, as well as the dance of Isadora Duncan.
-The company has been the recipient of many NYSCA Decentralization and North Shore Community Arts Council grants.
+Dance Visions NY performs works of Beth and at times other company choreographers, as well as the dance of Isadora Duncan.
+The company has been the recipient of many NYSCA and North Shore Community Arts Council grants.
 Dance Visions NY often performs throughout Long Island and the NY metropolitan area.

 Beth also danced for a decade with Andrew Jannetti and Dancers, performing frequently at many NYC venues.
 She was a soloist with the Downtown Ballet Company for six years, as well as with Ameridance International, a jazz dance company based in Munich, Germany.
 She is an Isadora Duncan dance specialist trained since childhood by Julia Levien and she studied as a child with Anna Duncan as well.
-Beth had also worked intensively with Anna Sokolow.
+Beth had also worked extensively with Anna Sokolow.
 She has received critical acclaim in the major NY papers as well as abroad for her performances.

 Beth continues to dance with her company, Dance Visions NY, and she teaches dance workshops at universities, libraries and centers throughout the Metropolitan area.